-Total Fall 2016 enrollment is 19,188.
+Total Fall 2017 enrollment is 19,291, up from the 19,188 students who enrolled last fall.
 The number of students attending in the fall semester is a university's official enrollment.

-Of the total enrollment in degree-seeking programs is 17,614, which is 106 more students than Fall 2015
+Of the total enrollment in degree-seeking programs is 17,297.

-UL Lafayette had a total spending impact alone of $755 million in Louisiana, with $726 million of that total spending impact felt in Acadiana, in 2008.
+UL Lafayette had a total spending impact alone of $379 million in Louisiana and $449 million total spending impact in Acadiana in 2015.

-UL Lafayette reported $51 million in external research funding from state, federal, private and self-generated funds in 2008.
-These were new dollars brought into Acadiana’s economy.
+UL Lafayette reported $77.3 million in research funding from state, federal, private and self-generated funds in 2015.

 Every dollar of state funding invested in UL Lafayette generates more than an $8 return.

-About $1.3 billion was added to Louisiana’s economy by UL Lafayette graduates over the past 10 years due to degree attainment.
+About $2.6 billion, or 9 percent, was added to Louisiana’s economy by UL Lafayette graduates due to degree attainment.